 ArchiMate can be used for holistic enterprise development purposes, as ArchiMate provides concepts that cover all the most relevant aspects of overall modelling.
 ArchiMate contains lots of elements, what makes it very powerful notation.
 However, only a subset of ArchiMate elements can be used for most of the cases – according to Pareto’s law (80/20 rule).

-This metamodel below introduces also Motivation elements (on the left side), which enables more advanced analysis such answering WHY a development target is important etc.
+This advanced metamodel below introduces also Motivation elements (on the left side), which enables more advanced analysis such answering WHY a development target is important etc.

 - Some relations are not visible on the diagram above (for the sake of simplicity), but those can be derived from the other relations – according to the ArchiMate derivation rules (link).

 - “Process” element can be replaced with “Function” (e.g. Business Process -> Business Function, Application Process -> Application Function, Technology Process -> Technology Function).

 - Two roles of “Product”: 1) composition of Business Services and 2) implementation construct, which consists of behavioral and structural elements.